toke/toke.de/README.md

 ## Deployment

 Using an VCS as an deployment tool is not a good practise.
-I'm using Github trigger to call an webservice in order to trigger the deployment.
-I'm using Dancer perl script to trigger this deployment on pushing to my master branch on github.
+I'm using GitHub trigger to call an webservice in order to trigger the deployment.
+I'm using Dancer perl script to trigger this deployment on pushing to my master branch on GitHub.
 You can read more about this on my [Blogpost](https://toke.de/blog/2012/02/09/how-i-post/).
+The code is on GitHub: https://github.com/toke/dancing-github-webhooks